 Web Hosting is a service that provides server space for storing the files which makeup web pages and sending out their contents to browsers.

 This is what you need to create a blog.
 So, the big question would be; how to create a blog?

 You can follow our step-by-step guide on how to create a WordPress website.
 But if you want brief lines on how you can make a blog, here are the main steps that you should follow:

 - Sign up for web hosting: If you are just a beginner, Bluehost or Hostinger are great web hosting services you can sign up for and get all the features they provide.
 They are cheap $2-3 per month and have reliable hosting services.

 - The better web hosting choice: If you can afford extra money $10 per month and want the best web hosting provider which can deliver more website speed and performance, nothing can compete with Cloudways.

 - Domain Registration: When signing up for BlueHost and Hostinger, they offer a free domain name registration which normally costs $8 on NameCheap for new users.
 For Cloudways, you definitely have to register a domain name elsewhere, as Cloudways doesn’t offer this service.
-Use Domains Engines to help you pick one.

-- WordPress installation: WordPress is the most used and the easiest way to build a website or a blog. and the majority of the web hosting providers offer WordPress one-click install which makes it easier for installing WordPress on your server.
+- WordPress installation: WordPress is the most used and easiest way to build a website or a blog. and the majority of web hosting providers offer WordPress one-click install which makes it easier for installing WordPress on your server.

 - Upload articles: When you get your blog live on the internet, now it’s time for the hard part, creating content.
 Upload articles and blog posts so that you can finally and officially name it a blog.